2i2c-org/team-compass/reference/team.md

 # List of team members

 The 2i2c team is defined [on the `about/` page of our website](https://2i2c.org/about/).
-Below is a summary of the people on that page
+Below is a summary of the people on that page.

+% Auto-generated from the HTML at https://2i2c.org/about/

 ## Open Infrastructure Team